 What are the symptoms of Zika virus infection?

-Most infections (around 60-80%) don’t cause symptoms.
-When symptoms do occur, they are usually mild and last 4 to 7 days.
+Most infections (around 60-80%) will not cause symptoms.
+When symptoms occur, they usually develop from 3 to 12 days after being bitten by an infected mosquito.
+Symptoms are usually mild and last 4 to 7 days.

 The main symptoms of Zika are: